alejandrodguillen/Rockbuster-Stealth-SQL/README.md

 Identify which are the high lifetime value customers and where they are located.
 Identify which are the countries where Rockbuster Stealth services are popular.
 # Data and Visual Presentation
 A relational database made up of 15 tables contatining data on film rentals, customers, actors, payments and more.
 Descriptions and Entity Relationship Diagram can be found in the Rockbuster Data Dictionary.
-Visual Presentation for this project can be found on Tableau Public [here](urhttps://public.tableau.com/app/profile/alejandro.guillen1040/viz/RockbusterStealthPresentation_16863031272530/Story1).
+Visual Presentation for this project can be found on Tableau Public https://public.tableau.com/app/profile/alejandro.guillen1040/viz/RockbusterStealthPresentation_16863031272530/Story1.
+# Tools
 Language: PostgreSQL
 Sofwares: pgAdmin 4, DbVisualizer, Tableau, Excel
 # Skills Demonstrated